 Her Majesty the Queen has never yielded to fashion’s whims.
 As royal designer Sir Norman Hartnell said rather sternly to The New York Times in 1953: “The Queen and the Queen Mother do not want to be fashion setters.
 That is left to other people with less important work to do.”
+The implication being that she is above all that sort of thing.

 In her book Luella’s Guide To English Style, Luella Bartley lists some tongue-in-cheek Upper Class Rules of dressing: “Nothing should look new; Impractical fashion victims will catch their death of cold; If you have to try you have lost; Tradition is all that matters; The country is where it’s at.”
 The Queen’s uniform represents these codes.
 It’s her look and she’s sticking with it – and it speaks volumes.